clue/phar-composer/README.md

 Installing this project as a non-dev dependency in order to use its source code as a library is *not supported*.

-#### Updating dependency

-Just run `composer update clue/phar-composer` to update to the latest release.
+To update to the latest release, just run `composer update clue/graph-composer`.

 ## Development